TiagoMA90/Portfolio-one/README.md

 ## Navigation:
 The Navigation bar is divided into 3 sections.
 - The Icon is located at the Top-Left of the screen entitled Sauna World.
 It makes use of [Megrim](https://fonts.google.com/specimen/Megrim?query=megrim) fonts.
-- Located at the Top-right corner of the screen is our menu with "Home", "About" and "Contact" tabs that directs users to diferent pages linked within this website.
+- Located at the Top-right corner of the screen is our menu with "Home", "About" and "Contact" tabs that directs users to diferent pages linked within this website (Home) (About) (Contact).
 - The links are highlighted when the cursor hovers over the selected elements, giving a much more intreactive feeling to it.

 <img src="assets/screenshots/nav.webp" alt="Navigation sceenshot">

 ## Header/Background image
 - Is a background image of the common area of our Sauna area.
 It gives the users an idea of how our public facilities looks like.

 <img src="assets/screenshots/bckgrndimg.webp" alt="Background sceenshot">

 ## Index:
 The "Index" page gives information and lets the user know what the site is about, through informative slogans.
 - It gives a brief introduction to our Spa services and the opening times/prices for the Spa facilities.
+- Users are quick to understand what this website is about.

 ## About:
 The "About" page gives a slightly detailed description of the Pool and Saunas areas of the Spa.
 - In sum, images with descriptive text organized one after the other.
 It lets users scroll down and have a brief idea of the services.
 - It includes icons imported from [FontAwesome](https://fontawesome.com/), and briefly describes the temperature, humity and average time a guest should be in a particular sauna.
 - An Audio player is availabe with a song entitled "Bless those tired eyes".
-The Audio player does not automatically play to prevent unwanted sound for the user experience.
+The Audio player does not automatically play to prevent unwanted sound for abetter user experience.

 ## Contact:
 The "Contact" page lets users provide feedback about their experiences and services.
 Users are required to provide their email in order to submit their message.